Treehouse of Horror XIII: Cultural references

 The segment titles are based on the 1973 song "Send in the Clowns", the right to keep and bear arms, and H. G. Wells's 1896 novel The Island of Doctor Moreau.

 The A.V.
 Club notes, "The episode begins with an attempt to summon the spirit of Maude Flanders, who was bumped off in [a] previous season's highly publicized 'Alone Again, Natura-Diddily'."
 The site also says "The locust-like swarm created in the segment [Send In The Clones] owes as much to the Michael Keaton vehicle Multiplicity as any real-world cloning concerns".

-In the crowd of clones in Send in the Clones, Peter Griffin from Family Guy, a Homer with glasses and a Homer drawn in the same design as he had appeared on The Tracey Ullman Show in 1987 appear alongside normal Homers.
+In the crowd of clones in Send in the Clones, Peter Griffin from Family Guy, a Homer with glasses and a Homer drawn in the same design as he had appeared on The Tracey Ullman Show in 1987 appear alongside normal Homers; with the Ullman-esque Homer even proclaiming "Let's all go out for some frosty chocolate milkshakes!"
 In regard to Peter Griffin's appearance, Skwigly says this is "a sly dig at the likeness of the two characters".
 The Simpsons staff noted that it was a joke at how Family Guy was a clone of their show.
 There was originally going to be a second joke involving Family Guy, but as the show had recently been cancelled, the staff of The Simpsons didn't want to "kick 'em when they're down", so they cut it.
+Family Guy would turn the tables during the opening of their episode "PTV", where Homer makes an appearance similar to The Simpsons intro sequence.
+In that episode's commentary, Family Guy creator Seth MacFarlane confirmed that Homer's appearance was in response to Peter's appearance in this episode.

 During the war room scene when the general displays how fast the clones spread throughout the country, icons of Homer initially begin sprouting up at real Springfield locations.
 This is most likely a tongue-in-cheek at the long running joke of what state the town is actually in.

 Billy the Kid, Jesse James, and Kaiser Wilhelm II appear as the zombies in the segment "The Fright To Creep And Scare Harms".
 At one point in the writing process, John Lennon was also part of the gang.
 Ride of the Valkyries, Apocalypse Now, and Dr Strangelove (the war room scene) are referenced.

 Bart as a spider spells out the phrase "Eat my shorts!" in his spider web from Charlotte's Web.

 The chorus from Stephen Stills's 1970 popular song "Love the One You're With" is played at the end of "Send in the Clones" after Marge discovers the original Homer is dead and she is with a clone, but decides she is happy with the clone.
 The chorus contains the lyrics, "If you can't be with the one you love, Honey, love the one you're with."